 How to Make Your Grocery List Work for You

-- Organize your list by area of the store.
-Produce, dairy, shelved items, etc. Putting your list in order according to where it is in the store may sound like overkill, but I find that doing this is a great time saver.
-In fact, not only will it help you to speed up your shopping, but will also remind you of additional items you might need as you make your list.
+Produce, dairy, shelved items, etc. Organizing your list by food groups and where they are located in the store may sound like overkill, but I find that doing this is a great time saver.
+In fact, not only will it help you to speed up your shopping, but it will also remind you of additional items you might need as you make your list.

 Do you have ways to make grocery lists easier?
 I’d love to hear about them in the comments!